-- The routes for the 2015 Million Dollar Bike Ride will again start and finish at the University of Pennsylvania campus in downtown Philadelphia.
-We will have a straight shot from the start to the river drive with the streets completely shut down for our exit.
-The return will stay on the river drives almost all the way until the South Street bridge which will bring us over to the finish with very little time on streets with traffic for the short route.
+- The routes for the 2016 Million Dollar Bike Ride will start and finish at the University of Pennsylvania campus in downtown Philadelphia.
+The roads will be completely shut down for exit from the city, up until the MLK river drive.
+The return will stay on the river drives almost all the way until the South Street bridge, which will bring us over to the finish with very little time on streets with traffic for the short route.

-The 75 mile route is a very challenging route designed for avid cyclists who regularly ride this distance.
+The 72 mile route is a very challenging route designed for avid cyclists who regularly ride this distance.
 While approximately 8 miles of this route also occur on MLK Drive, the rest of the route takes place on roads open to traffic, some of which have narrow or no shoulders at all.
-Additionally, once the route turns off from the 35 mile route, many of the roads are country roads with few places to stop along the way.
+Additionally, once the route turns off from the 34 mile route, many of the roads are country roads with few places to stop along the way.
 This route contains around 3700 feet of climbing and has several sustained climbs as well as a several very steep climbs.
-Stocked with a total of 5 rest stops (miles 5.5, 13, 25.5, 46, and 58), this ride will take you on some of the most beautiful roads our surrounding suburbs have to offer.
+Stocked with a total of 6 rest stops (miles 5.5, 13.3, 25.7, 46, 58.4 and 65.8), this ride will take you on some of the most beautiful roads our surrounding suburbs have to offer.
 Because this route is extremely challenging, it is not recommended to those who have not ridden this distance several times before.
 Additionally, to ensure the safety of all of our riders and our support crews, there will be time cut-offs along the route that will be strictly adhered to.
-These cut-offs are based on an 8:00 am start time:
+These cut-offs are based on a 7:30 am start time:

 - Mile 16 (turn-off for 34 mile and 72 mile routes) – 9:30 am – riders who do not make it here by 9:30 am will be sent on the 34 mile route